Skip to content

-When we think of diamonds, most of the time our minds immediately go to the white, colorless ones.
-But the world of diamonds contains much more than these traditional gemstones.
-There are diamonds that come in shades and intensities, across the spectrum of colors - called colored diamonds - and today, they are the most prized stones on the planet.
+When we think of diamonds, most often our mind immediately turns to the white, colorless ones.
+However, the world of diamonds contains a much wider range than these traditional precious stones.
+There are diamonds that come in shades and intensities, across the entire spectrum of colors – called colored diamonds - and today, they are the most prized stones on the planet.

 How are colored diamonds formed?

-Traditional white diamonds (colorless diamonds) are created through a complex process involving superheated, highly pressurized carbon molecules near the earth's core.
+Traditional white diamonds (colorless diamonds) are created through a complex process involving superheated, highly pressurized carbon molecules, near the Earth's core.
 Natural colored diamonds are created in the same way, with one difference.
-When foreign particles are trapped in the diamond during the crystallization process, they alter the chemical process and thus change the result.
-Chemistry then becomes alchemy and boron colors the stone blue, nitrogen yellow, hydrogen red, pink or purple, and retroactive uranium salts give the stone a sublime shade of green.
+When foreign particles are trapped in the diamond during the crystallization process, they alter the chemical process and thus change the outcome.
+Chemistry then becomes alchemy, and boron colors the stone blue, nitrogen yellow, hydrogen red, pink, or purple, while the retroactive salts of uranium give the stone a sublime shade of green.

 All naturally colored diamonds are rare, but some colors and shades are even rarer than others.
-They are classified according to their hue, tone and saturation (from Fancy Light to Fancy Intense and Fancy Vivid).
-When a diamond has two or three equally visible colors, this is indicated in its name - a pink-brown diamond is therefore a brown diamond with a pink tint.
+They are classified based on their hue, tone, and saturation (from Fancy Light to Fancy Intense and Fancy Vivid).
+When a diamond has two or three equally visible colors, this is indicated in its name - a brown-pink diamond is therefore a brown diamond with a hint of pink.

-The intensity, the depth of the color is the most important aspect when buying a colored diamond.
-The more intense this is, the rarer and more valuable the diamond will be.
+The intensity, depth of color is the most important aspect when you are purchasing a colored diamond.
+The more intense it is, the rarer and more valuable the diamond will be.

-Diamonds are naturally found in every color of the rainbow - red, blue, green, purple, yellow, pink, etc. How expensive a colored diamond is depends on its rarity and how in demand that shade is at any given time.
-Nowadays, the rarest color is red, therefore the most expensive diamond is red.
+Diamonds are found, naturally, in every color of the rainbow - red, blue, green, purple, yellow, pink, etc. How expensive a colored diamond is depends on its rarity and how in demand that shade is at any given time.
+Nowadays, the rarest color is red, therefore, the most expensive diamond is the red one.

-After color, carat weight has the biggest impact on price.
-Large diamonds are much less frequently discovered than small ones, which makes them much more valuable.
-Because of this, prices for colored diamonds increase exponentially with carat weight.
+After color, weight in carats has the greatest impact on price.
+Large diamonds are much rarer than small ones, making them much more valuable.
+For this reason, prices for colored diamonds increase exponentially with carat weight.

 Clarity

-Due to the nature of colored diamonds, clarity is a less important characteristic than it is with colorless diamonds, as inclusions tend to be masked by color.
+Due to the nature of colored diamonds, clarity is a less important characteristic than it is for colorless diamonds, as inclusions tend to be masked by color.

-Colored diamonds are cut primarily to emphasize their color.
+Colored diamonds are cut primarily to highlight their color.
 This contrasts with colorless diamonds, which are cut to maximize their brilliance.

 The most beloved colored diamonds